Bizzi

 According to experts, the average business will need 3-5 years to train human resources with enough knowledge to be able to prepare financial statements in accordance with International Financial Reporting Standards (IFRS).

-Preparing for IFRS is a necessary and important process for businesses for the following reasons:
+Preparing for IFRS is a necessary and important process for businesses.

 Roadmap to convert VAS to IFRS